Web Interface

 6. Choose a colour schema.
 HSL is recommended for a dynamic rainbow range.

-NOTE: Do not request an excessive radius/resolution eg. > 10MP.
-For example, a 20km radius calculation at 2m resolution would create a 400(!) megapixel image which is nonsense and would crash any web browser - if you generated it.
-There are restrictions in place on the API to block this behaviour.
+NOTE: Do not request an excessive radius/resolution eg. > 32MP.
+For example, a 20km radius calculation at 2m resolution would create a 400(!) megapixel image which would crash any image processing software and web browser - if you generated it.
+There are restrictions in place on the API to enforce limits.

 Target radius